 Hiša Franko, Slovenia

-World’s Best Female Chef (2017) Ana Roš is at the helm of this destination restaurant in Slovenia’s emerald Soča Valley.
+World’s Best Female Chef (2017) Ana Roš is at the helm of this destination restaurant in Slovenia’s emerald Soča Valley, which won the Sferic award in 2022 (a scientific recognition for culinary techiniques).
 Her seasonal eleven-course tasting menu may feature dishes such as pasta filled with apricots, tortilla with alpine mole, rowan berry oil, preserved beets and roasted lamb.
 Community is a core principle of Hiša Franko: Ana’s husband Valter ages his own traditional “Tolminc” cheese and curates the restaurant’s collection of rare, vintage Slovenian wines.
 Seafood comes from from Ana’s favorite local fishermen, and all produce is sourced from the restaurant’s garden and nearby farms.
 The team includes a forager who picks mushrooms and herbs daily, as well as an herbalist whose homemade teas are matched to your mood and the time of day.
 Plus, with 10 guest rooms on property, you have the option of casting away concerns of time and transportation, allowing you to relax with the best of what Hiša Franko has to offer.
+A taste of Ana’s cooking can also now be found in Slovenian capital Ljubljana at Pekarna Ana, her new bakery which opened its doors in October 2022.

 Related: Travel to Slovenia with Indagare Insider Journeys